dede1751/distributed-renderer/README.md

-# BlenderProc Objaverse Multiview Renderer
+# BlenderProc Multiview Distributed Renderer

 Setup the environment with: